APE-group/hands_on_cobrawap/2025_Brasov_EBRAINS_Italy_School/README.md

 First of all, it's necessary to have a working recent release of [python3](https://www.python.org/download/releases/3.0/), necessary for creating a virtual environment in which Cobrawap software and all its dependencies will be installed, without causing interferences with other python packages.

 The easiest option is through [virtualenv](https://docs.python.org/3/library/venv.html).
-There is also the [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) option, but it's less straightforward and has been advised against by our Institutions, being a commercial solution.
+There is also the [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) option, but it's less straightforward and has been deprecated by our Institutions, being a commercial solution.

 Find below a minimal set of instructions to make `venv` work for our hands-on: